minosg/picrypt/README.md

   the protection flags, will enable anyone to step through your hash calculation routine and reverse engineer the logic.
 Make a fake logic and user a Finite state machine logic to separate actual code to fake code.
-Do not forget to add sensitive variables and functions to namescrabbler.
+Do not forget to add sensitive variables and functions to name-scrabbler.

 * Why open source it if your logic can be used to attack it?